power-ww/A-novel-adaptively-optimized-PCNN-model-for-hyperspectral-image-sharpening/README.md

 # A-novel-adaptively-optimized-PCNN-model-for-hyperspectral-image-sharpening
-# The code will be available soon.
+# Please see another document.